netmet1/constellation-node-automation/README.md

 > Based on [config](#config) file that is set to $0.1, $0.5, $3, $5, $0 ,$50, $100

-> **NOTE: If the script doesn't run for the day, the results will (obviously) be incorrect or screwed.
-It works off the `dag_count.log` file located in the root of the automation script folder.** *Log rolling is not enabled, so you will need to keep an eye on the file, until a new release adds the log rolling feature.*
+> **NOTE: If the program doesn't run for the day, the results will (obviously) be incorrect or screwed.
+It works off the `dag_count.log` file located in the root of the automation program folder.** *Log rolling is not enabled, so you will need to keep an eye on the file, until a new release adds the log rolling feature.*

 ## INSTALLATION <a name="installation"></a>

 ### GMAIL SETUP <a name="gmail"></a>

-In order for this script to work properly, you will need to setup your Gmail account to allow incoming pushes from your Node.
+In order for this program to work properly, you will need to setup your Gmail account to allow incoming pushes from your Node.

 >This can also be done via Twilio; however, I will show how to do it via Gmail for the purposes of this README.   *A lot of us are still 9-5'ers and need a free avenue*.